-Bonin Field - St. Francis, MN
+Bonin Field, St. Partrick Irish - St. Francis, MN

 Bonin Field hosts several teams, including: